oluwaseun-odufisan/NEGAIBANKING/README.md

 ### Directory Descriptions
 - **backend**: Node.js/Express backend with controllers, models, routes, middleware, services, and utilities for authentication, wallet, KYC, bills, savings, and admin functions.
-- **frontend**: Next.js/React frontend with pages, components, services, and state management for user and admin interfaces.
+- **frontend**: React frontend with pages, components, services, and state management for user and admin interfaces.
 - **tests**: Jest (backend) and Playwright (frontend) test suites.
 - **config**: Backend configuration for MongoDB and environment variables.
 - **services**: Integrations for Flutterwave, KYC APIs, and email notifications.